Summary

 Diagnostics

-- Echocardiography (confirmatory test): to assess the severity of stenosis
+- Echocardiography (confirmatory test): helps to assess the severity of stenosis [10]

-- Chest x-ray: Findings in adults with isolated pulmonary stenosis show a prominent pulmonary artery segment.
+- Chest x-ray: may show pulmonary artery dilatation

 Treatment